Ryzen 3 PRO 4350GE vs Xeon E5-4650 v3

 So, is Ryzen 3 PRO 4350GE better than Xeon E5-4650 v3?

-Not in a simple one-size-fits-all way.
-Xeon E5-4650 v3 makes more sense for workstation-style multi-core throughput, while Ryzen 3 PRO 4350GE is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E5-4650 v3 makes more sense for workstation-style multi-core throughput, while Ryzen 3 PRO 4350GE is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 4350GE is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 4350GE is the stronger fit.
 You are getting 0.9% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 3 PRO 4350GE is the smarter buy today.
-Ryzen 3 PRO 4350GE is at an unclear MSRP at $149 MSRP versus unclear MSRP, and it gives you 0.9% better PassMark.
-The trade-off is that Xeon E5-4650 v3 is still the better pure gaming CPU with a 6.9% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (73.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 3 PRO 4350GE is the better buy right now.
+Ryzen 3 PRO 4350GE comes in at an unclear MSRP at $149 MSRP versus unclear MSRP, and it still gives you 0.9% better PassMark.
+The compromise is that Xeon E5-4650 v3 is still the better pure gaming CPU with a 6.9% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (73.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?